Dušan Bajatović: Early political career

 In August 2001, Bajatović was appointed to a new nine-member body in the leadership of the Socialist Party known as the secretariat, which was entrusted with deciding on "the most important strategic issues for the party."
 The following May, he became a party vice-president.
 Bajatović informed the media in 2002 that Socialist Party politicians Nikola Šainović and Vlajko Stojiljković would not voluntarily surrender to the war crimes tribunal in The Hague; he later indicated that he did not believe former Serbian president Milan Milutinović would surrender voluntarily either.

 Notwithstanding his general support for Milošević in this period, Bajatović ultimately became aligned with a reformist faction in the Socialist Party led by Ivica Dačić.
 He remarked in September 2002 that the party's relationship with Milošević would need to become more reciprocal, noting that some of Milošević's recent communications to the party could be perceived as dictates.
-He accused Milošević's wife Mirjana Marković of trying to take over and radicalize the party, and he opposed Milošević's efforts to place Bogoljub Bjelica into a position of party leadership.
+He accused Milošević's wife Mirjana Marković of trying to take over and radicalise the party, and he opposed Milošević's efforts to place Bogoljub Bjelica into a position of party leadership.

 Bajatović led a protest against the Basic Law of Vojvodina in Novi Sad in early 2003, describing it as a separatist document.